 - Add the cold cubed butter to the mixing bowl.
 Using a pastry cutter, incorporate the butter into the flour until it is in small crumbs.

-- Mix buttermilk into the dry ingredients until a soft dough forms.
-Do not overwork.
+- Whisk the sugar, milk, and egg in a separate bowl.
+Pour into the dry ingredients and mix gently, just until a soft dough forms.
+Do not over mix.

-- Press or roll out the dough onto a floured cutting board.
-The dough should be 2 cm thick.
+- Press or roll out the dough into a circle on a lightly floured cutting board.
+The dough should be about 2 cm thick.

 - Using a round cookie cutter, cut out 8 scones, being careful not to twist the cutter.